wp-plugins/bowe-codes/readme.txt

 == Changelog ==

+= 1.2 =
+* group link bug fix for certain config (see the forum of this plugin)
+* 2 new shortcodes : 1 to hide post content, and 1 other to display recent forum entries
+* tested in BuddyPress 1.6beta1

 = 1.1 =
 * css changes by bowromir
 * bp_is_member is replaced by bp_is_user if BuddyPress > 1.5